DimitryDushkin/react-localux/README.md

 - Compact creation of store: just declare state and methods (simple combination on reducers and actions)
 - Async actions support
 - Redux dev tools logging support
+- TypeScript first!
+Typings for all methods-actions for free.
-- Simple API based on hooks
+- API based on hooks

 ## Example code (from [example.tsx](example/example.tsx))